Data Scientist / ML Engineer Hub

 What staff DS / MLEs actually do

 • Architecture for the org, not the team.
 A staff MLE at Netflix owns the recommendation foundation-model strategy across three recommendation surfaces (homepage, search, collections), each with its own senior MLE as the project lead.
-A staff MLE at Anthropic owns the eval-harness infrastructure that the entire research-engineering org uses.
+A staff MLE at Anthropic owns the eval-framework infrastructure that the entire research-engineering org uses.
 The architecture decisions you make are felt by 10+ engineers and 6+ months of roadmap.

 • Strategic articulation at the executive level.
 Staff engineers write the one-pagers that brief the VP-of-Engineering and the CTO.
-They name what the org's next ML investment should be in terms of company-strategic outcomes — not just engineering metrics.
+They name what the org's next ML investment should be in terms of company-strategic outcomes; not just engineering metrics.
 They are quoted in board-level materials.
 They are invited into the technical-strategy meetings where investment decisions are made.

 • Senior-engineer mentorship.
 Staff engineers mentor seniors, not juniors.
 The signal: 2–3 senior engineers per year level up to staff under your sponsorship; their promotion cases name your scoping and review as load-bearing.
-Without this multiplier, you do not reach principal — the bar is unambiguous at every FAANG and AI-lab.
+Without this multiplier, you do not reach principal; the bar is unambiguous at every FAANG and AI-lab.

 • Cross-org influence.
 Other orgs come to you for ML-architecture decisions because your domain depth is recognized company-wide.
 You're invited into adjacent-team architecture reviews.
 Your technical documents are circulated org-wide.
 You give tech-talks at internal conferences.
 Your name shows up on patent applications, conference papers, or company engineering-blog posts.

 What staff IS NOT at most large tech companies: 'tech-lead-manager' (TLM).
-TLM is a separate track — typically a senior engineer who's transitioning to people management while still doing some IC work.
+TLM is a separate track; typically a senior engineer who's transitioning to people management while still doing some IC work.
 Staff IC is fully IC; the multiplier is technical, not management.

 A worked staff-level project: foundation-model strategy at scale

-A worked example — a staff MLE at a streaming-platform company driving a foundation-model strategy across four recommendation surfaces over a 12-month roadmap:
+A worked example; a staff MLE at a streaming-platform company driving a foundation-model strategy across four recommendation surfaces over a 12-month roadmap:

 • Q1: Strategy and architecture.
 Existing state: each of four recommendation surfaces (homepage, search, collections, kids-mode) has its own model and its own training pipeline.
 ML cost per surface is high; quality compounds slowly because each team iterates independently.
 Staff engineer's scope: design a unified foundation-model layer that all four surfaces can build on, while preserving each surface's ability to specialize.
-Three architectural options sketched: (a) shared embedding model, surface-specific heads, (b) shared embedding + surface-specific fine-tunes, (c) separate models with a shared eval-harness only.
+Three architectural options sketched: (a) shared embedding model, surface-specific heads, (b) shared embedding + surface-specific fine-tunes, (c) separate models with a shared eval-framework only.
 Recommendation: (a) for first phase, (b) as the year-2 target.
 One-pager circulated to VP-of-Engineering and CTO; sign-off received.

 • Q2: Foundation-model layer.
 Build the shared embedding model: a fine-tuned Llama-4-8B with multi-task training across all four surfaces, optimized for embedding quality (recall@1000) rather than completion.
-Eval-harness designed: a 50k-example held-out set with surface-specific evals.
+Eval-framework designed: a 50k-example held-out set with surface-specific evals.
 Staff engineer scopes 6 sub-projects across three teams: (1) the multi-task training pipeline (senior MLE on the platform team), (2) the embedding-serving infrastructure (senior infra-eng), (3) the surface-specific evals × 4 (senior MLE on each surface team).
 Staff engineer reviews each design doc, leaves dense feedback, unblocks technical decisions across team boundaries.

 • Q3: Surface-by-surface migration.
 Homepage and search migrate to the shared embedding first (lower-risk surfaces).
 A/B tests run; both show +1.4% to +2.1% on retention with confidence intervals at 95%.
 Collections and kids-mode migrate in Q4.
 Staff engineer writes the migration runbook, the rollback playbook, and the cost-impact one-pager.
 Two senior MLEs on the project go up for staff promotion in the next cycle; their promotion cases name the staff engineer's scoping and review as load-bearing.